mbn312/parspice/README.md

 Our solution is to break the job into multiple processes instead of multiple threads.
 Sadly, since this is the JVM, you can't easily share memory between processes, or even clone the memory space with a c-style `fork()`.
 So all communication between processes in our design uses local network requests.

-In broad strokes, the general process of using ParSPICE is three steps:
+In broad strokes, the general process of using ParSPICE is four steps:

-1. Create a Worker class, which will run in parallel on the job processes.
+1. Create a Worker class, which will run in parallel on the worker processes.
 2. Create a fat jar containing your Worker, and all its dependencies.
-3. In the main process, create an instance of the `parspice.ParSPICE` class, and call `parSPICE.run(...)` on it.
+3. On the main process, create an instance of the ParSPICE class, telling it what jar file and network ports to use.
+4. Call `worker.init(...).run(parSPICE)` to get a Job instance and run it.

 If you want to get right to it, you can use a template Java or Kotlin project from [this repo](https://github.com/JoelCourtney/parspice-templates).
 (You will need to install ParSPICE to the Maven Local repo first, though, [details below](#publish)).
 ### Table of Contents